Header & footer

 The header/footer containers can be split into cells and customized further.
 Let's first look at creating and managing cells.

-STEP 1: Go to the edit mode by clicking the Edit in the context menu.
+STEP 1: Let's edit the header by clicking the Edit in the context menu.
 You can also edit the header by clicking the Header & Footer button in the Design ribbon.

 Editing the header